cxxx1828/xArm-CPLUS-SDK/doc/xarm_cplus_api.md

   > @return: See the [API Code Documentation](./xarm_api_code.md#api-code) for details.

-- __int set_linear_track_pos(int pos, int speed = 0, bool wait = true, float timeout = 100, bool auto_enable = true)__
+- __int set_linear_motor_pos(int pos, int speed = 0, bool wait = true, float timeout = 100, bool auto_enable = true)__
-  > Set the position of the linear track
+  > Set the position of the linear motor
   > &ensp;&ensp;&ensp;&ensp;Note: only available if firmware_version >= 1.8.0
   >
   > @param pos: position.
 Integer between 0 and 700/1000/1500.
-  > &ensp;&ensp;&ensp;&ensp;If the SN of the linear track is start with AL1300, the position range is 0~700mm.
+  > &ensp;&ensp;&ensp;&ensp;If the SN of the linear motor is start with AL1300, the position range is 0~700mm.
-  > &ensp;&ensp;&ensp;&ensp;If the SN of the linear track is start with AL1301, the position range is 0~1000mm.
+  > &ensp;&ensp;&ensp;&ensp;If the SN of the linear motor is start with AL1301, the position range is 0~1000mm.
-  > &ensp;&ensp;&ensp;&ensp;If the SN of the linear track is start with AL1302, the position range is 0~1500mm.
+  > &ensp;&ensp;&ensp;&ensp;If the SN of the linear motor is start with AL1302, the position range is 0~1500mm.
-  > @param speed: auto set the speed of the linear track if the speed is changed, Integer between of 1 and 1000mm/s, default is -1(not set)
+  > @param speed: auto set the speed of the linear motor if the speed is changed, Integer between of 1 and 1000mm/s, default is -1(not set)
   > @param wait: wait to motion finish or not, default is true
   > @param timeout: wait timeout, seconds, default is 100s.
   > @param auto_enable: auto enable if not enabled, default is true